umar-yahaya/IBM-CAPSTONE-PROJECT/README.md

 # R_program
-my first R program for Data Analysis
+This is my first R program for Data Analysis.
-I will come back and fill readme file properly
+I will come back and fill the readme file properly.